-Indue's vision is to be the leading partner of payment solutions to our customers.
+Our vision is to be the leading partner of payment solutions to our clients.
+We realise this vision through strong client advocacy and a product set deeply integrated to their needs.

-Indue's mission is to drive competitive advantage for our customers by helping people pay.
+Our mission is to drive competitive advantage for our clients by helping people pay.

-We focus on achieving our mission through organisational stability and sustainability, relevant products, consistent quality of service and growing scale to drive service cost down.
+Our focus is on achieving our mission through quality client engagement, stability, relevant products, consistently excellent service delivery and driving cost of service down through efficiency and scaling.